Teenage Mutant Ninja Turtles in film: John Fusco-written film

-In late April 2009, a new live-action film was announced to be in the works for a 2011 release.
+In late April 2009, a new live-action film was revealed to be in the works for a 2011 release.
 Mirage Studios was partnering with producers Scott Mednick and Galen Walker, with Peter Laird, Gary Richardson, Frederick Fierst, Eric Crown as executive producers, and 4Kids Entertainment handling the film's merchandising with Lightbox Productions, LLC. funding the project.
 The film would have used animatronic suits whose facial expressions would be digitally enhanced in post-production.
 It was stated that the story would focus on the Turtles origin.
-A few months later, an open casting call was made for extras to play as members of the Foot Clan with Ernie Reyes, Jr. as an acting judge.
-"Ninja Turtles" co-creator Peter Laird said "there were a lot of positive feelings about a Batman Begins-style reboot, while producer Galen Walker said the film would be headed in a darker direction.
-In July the same year, John Fusco was hired to be the film's writer.
-His version was to be inspired by the original dark and gritty black and white comics that Eastman created with Peter Laird, but Paramount wasn't on board.
+A few months later, an open casting call was made for extras to play as members of the Foot Clan with Ernie Reyes Jr. as an acting judge.
+Peter Laird said "there were a lot of positive feelings about a Batman Begins-style reboot, while producer Galen Walker said the film would be headed in a darker direction.
+That July, John Fusco was hired as the film's writer.
+His version was to be inspired by the original dark and gritty black and white comics that Eastman created with Peter Laird, but Paramount was not on board.
 Kevin Eastman described the script as being "too edgy for what Paramount wanted".
 Laird revealed the film would have been a direct sequel to the 1990 film while ignoring its earlier sequels.
 In October, Viacom's subsidiary network Nickelodeon had purchased all of Mirage's rights to the Teenage Mutant Ninja Turtles property for $9.75 million, thus terminating all deals with 4Kids and Time Warner.

 Teenage Mutant Ninja Turtles: Out of the Shadows sequel

-In August 2014, Noel Fisher stated in an interview that he and the other Turtle actors had signed on for three films.
-Megan Fox had also signed on for three films.
-In May 2016, Tyler Perry said that if a third film was made, his character, Baxter Stockman, would probably mutate into his fly form during the movie.
-Pete Ploszek also expressed his interests in reprising his role in a third film as Leonardo.
-In October the same year, in light of the second film's financial failure, producer Andrew Form indicated that a third film was unlikely.
+A sequel to Out of the Shadows was considered for development prior to the release of the second film.
+Several actors, such as Noel Fisher, Megan Fox, Tyler Perry, and Pete Ploszek expressed interest to reprise their roles for the third film.
+Due to the second film's financial failure, development of the third film was canceled.

 Paramount+ films

-In February 2022, at the ViacomCBS’ Investors Event, a number of spin-off films were announced to be in development.
-Each film will center around a villain in the franchise, with the projects being developed by Nickelodeon Animation for streaming exclusively released on Paramount+.
+At the ViacomCBS' Investors Event held in 2022, a number of spin-off films were announced to be in development.
+Each film is said to center around a villain in the franchise, with the projects being developed by Nickelodeon Animation for streaming exclusively released on Paramount+.
 No updates on the films have been announced ever since.

-Teenage Mutant Ninja Turtles: The Last Ronin
+TMNT: The Last Ronin

-In April 2024, at CinemaCon, Paramount announced that an R-rated film adaptation of the comic miniseries The Last Ronin is in development.
-Walter Hamada will produce the movie through his 18hz Productions company while Tyler Burton Smith will write the script.
-In November 2025, it was reported that the film was put on hold to make way for a new reboot.
+In 2024, at CinemaCon, Paramount announced an R-rated film adaptation of the comic miniseries Teenage Mutant Ninja Turtles: The Last Ronin.
+Walter Hamada was hired to produce the film through his 18hz Productions company while Tyler Burton Smith was attached to write the script.
+In November 2025, it was reported that development on the film was put on hold in favor of another live-action reboot.
+Ilya Naishuller was in talks to direct prior to this.
+Judith Hoag was in talks to reprise her role as April O'Neil from the 1990 film.